emb-riscv/specs-markdown/improvements-upon-privileged.md

-memory and supervisor modes (like Unix and derivatives); as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are intended to run single process multi-threaded applications only (and are not intended to run Unix-like systems).
+memory and supervisor modes (like Unix and derivatives); as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are intended to run single-process multi-threaded applications only (and are not intended to run Unix-like systems).

 > <sup>[JB] Two more criteria may be used